RickGelhausen/REPARATION_blast/README.md

 # Requirements

-The REPARATION software is primarily written in perl, (NOW PYTHON3.6) and R. For each dataset the complete REPARATION workflow (from the sam files to final results) takes under 90 minutes.
+The REPARATION software is primarily written in perl, python2.7 and R. For each dataset the complete REPARATION workflow (from the sam files to final results) takes under 90 minutes.
 REAPARATION is dependant on a set of tool binaries which should all be installed on your system before the pipeline can execute all of its commands.

 	Perl packages: